sonejostudios/ScribusTextAnim/README.md

 8. Once done, you'll find the whole image sequence in the previously selected folder.
 Import all these images to a video editing app (e.g. Kdenlive) and enjoy!

 ## Preview
-Have a look at the "sample.mp4" file.
+Have a look at the "samples.mp4" file.

 ## Examples
-Open Example.sla or Example2.sla with Scribus and run the TextAnim.
+Open Example.sla or Example2.sla with Scribus and run TextAnim.